One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 Dinner Options in Reykjavik

-The city centre of Reykjavik has a lot of restaurants and cafes, from international cuisines, fine dining to vegan places to eat.
-We will provide you with some of the our favorites and some popular restaurants below,
+The city centre of Reykjavik has a lot of restaurants and cafes, from international cuisines and fine dining to vegan places to eat.
+We will provide you with some of our favorites and some popular restaurants below.

 - Icelandic Street Food: We visited the Icelandic Street Food cafe way too many times during our visit.
 It is a small restaurant, offering amazing Icelandic dishes (including grandma’s traditional lamb soup, served in a bread bowl – so hearty and filling!).
 Address: Lækjargata 4 101, 101 Reykjavík, Iceland